At Maldon Primary School:

 The Rule of Law:

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout the school.
 In order to ensure consistency of approach, we have three School Rules of Safety, Learning and Respect and children reflect on what this means in daily practice throughout the year.
-Our ‘Traffic Light System’ for behavior is aligned to an agreed set of codes.
+Our ‘Traffic Light System’ for behaviour is aligned to an agreed set of codes.
 Celebration assemblies reinforce and reward these values each week.
-A further level has been introduced recently to reward children for always being on ‘green’ and living their life by the chosen set of rules.
+A further level has been introduced recently to reward children for always being on ‘Gold’ and living their life by the chosen set of rules.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police, fire service, lifeguards etc. are regular parts of our calendar and help reinforce this message.

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
 Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and are becoming increasingly more involved in child–led learning.